bcrowell/karl/README.md

 ## Purpose

-Karl, named after Karl Schwarzschild, is a library for numerical calculations regarding black holes.
+Karl, named after Karl Schwarzschild, is a library for numerical calculations of trajectories of test particles in black-hole spacetimes.
+The technique used is direct numerical integration of the equations of motion.
+Compared to techniques involving conserved quantities, this has some advantages:

+* We can simulate a nongravitational force, e.g., in the motion of a rocket ship.
+* We can handle spacetimes having fewer symmetries than the Schwarzschild spacetime.

 Current features:

 * the Schwarzschild spacetime
+* computation of trajectories using Runge-Kutta integration
 * Schwarzschild coordinates
 * Kruskal-Szekeres coordinates
-* Christoffel symbols
+* Christoffel symbols, coordinate transformations, and Jacobian matrices
 * test suite
-* implementation in both python and javascript, with time-critical code written in C for speed
+* implementation in both python and javascript, with time-critical code written in C for speed in the python version
-* computation of geodesics using Runge-Kutta integration
+* user-defined triggers to stop the computation when a specified coordinate or velocity reaches a set value

 Features I plan to add:

 * automatic switching between coordinate charts for better numerical behavior
 * automatic handling of the case where a geodesic is terminating
-* trajectories under the influence of a force (e.g., simulations of rocket ships)
-* Reissner-Nordstrom spacetime
+* other black-hole spacetimes such as Reissner-Nordstrom

 Documentation for the math is in the file doc.tex, which can be compiled to pdf format by doing a "make doc."
 (Comments in the code do